-It takes users through different stages.
-Some of them are Windows XP and Ubuntu’s desktops emulation, and even a fake Firefox window can be found.
-With this SPA I tried to built a kind of complex system where plenty of CSS where used to give a final product where users can play a simple, funny interactive game.
+It takes users through different scenarios.
+Some of them are emulations of the Windows XP and Ubuntu desktop, and you can even find a fake Firefox window.
+With this SPA I tried to build a system that used a lot of CSS to give a final product where users could play a simple and fun interactive game.

-Everything on Windows bar was made with CSS except Windows logo.
-It was a hard work, but very satisfying.
-Start button releases Windows menu which actually is a image, but at the top you can see the name the user inserted at the first stage.
-The clock shows real time (it would be a shame otherwise).
-Double click is needed to open My Computer.
+Everything in the Windows bar was done with CSS except the Windows logo.
+The start button releases the Windows menu which is actually an image, but at the top you can see the name that the user inserted in the first stage.
+The clock shows the actual time (it would be a pity if it didn’t).
+It is necessary to double-click to open My Computer.

-In Ubuntu, both the top and left bars are also made with CSS.
-As in the real OS, you can see the user’s name, the actual current time and operating system options.
-The latter launches another menu that is also an image.
-The bar on the left has three icons, but only the Firefox icon is useful.
+In Ubuntu, both the top bar and the left bar are also made with CSS.
+As in the real OS, you can see the user’s name, the current time and the operating system options.
+The latter launches another menu which is also an image.
+The left bar has three icons, but only the one for Firefox is useful.

-Firefox window is made just to retrieve data from Edamam API.
+The Firefox window is only made to retrieve data from the Edamam API.